Orbeon Forms

 • With HTTP services doing a GET or DELETE:

-• In this case, the HTTP Service Editor implicitly creates an XML document representing these parameters, as in the example below.
+• [UNTIL Orbeon Forms 2021.1] The HTTP Service Editor implicitly creates an XML document representing these parameters, as in the example below.
 The Actions Editor doesn't yet support specifying URL parameters directly by name; instead, you need to enter a formula under "Set Service Request Values", like //userId or //userName.

 <params>